crosenth/sra_submission/README.rst

   password: [email crosenth@uw.edu]

 .. image:: images/login.png

-Since BioProject submission PRJNA529191 any NCBI user who is a member of the '19790-shared-submissions' group will have permissions to view, edit and make submissions for the Lab.

 At any point during the submission process if there are any issues the SRA staff is good at answering questions.
 Just send an email to sra@ncbi.nlm.nih.gov